daidezhi/blockPolyMesh/README.md

 * supports cell size grading
 * supports curved block edges

-Same with the `blockMesh` mesher, `blockPolyMesh` is well suited to simple geometries that can be described by a few blocks, but challenging to apply to cases with a large number of blocks due to book-keeping requirements, *i.e.*, the need to manage point connectivity and ordering.
+Same as the `blockMesh` mesher, `blockPolyMesh` is well suited to simple geometries that can be described by a few blocks, but challenging to apply to cases with a large number of blocks due to book-keeping requirements, *i.e.*, the need to manage point connectivity and ordering.

 ## Compatibility